tagion/homepage/README.md

 - Check out the issues page and see if you can help with some of them;
 - Identify out-of-date information on tagion.org and submit a pull-request;
-- Suggest improvements for promotional page by opening an issue;
+- Suggest improvements for the promotional page by opening an issue;
 - Suggest improvements on existing content by opening an issue;
-- Suggest ideas for new wiki articles, new collections by opening an issue;
+- Suggest ideas for new wiki articles and new collections by opening an issue;
 - Suggest any other improvements by opening an issue;

 ## How are decisions about the site made?

 Decisions about individual PRs, design evolution, and major upgrades to the website are made by a team of people from across the Tagion ecosystem.
 This team includes project managers, developers, designers, marketing and communications, and subject matter experts.
-Community input informs every decision: raising questions in issues, submitting PRs, or contacting the team at support@tagion.org is helpful!
+Community input informs every decision: raising questions on issues, submitting PRs, or contacting the team at support@tagion.org is helpful!

 This website team currently includes: